3, 2, 1, lift-off, infinity! Let's go on a Kero Kero Bonito journey

-If you’re up-to-date with all the hottest Hong Kong concerts as well as music festivals in Asia, you’re probably aware that one of the most up-and-coming female-fronted bands Kero Kero Bonito is about to headline Gluestick Fest 2019 on 12 May at KITEC.
-From their bubbly mixtape Intro Bonito and debut album Bonito Generation to the darkly comical sophomore album Time ‘n’ Place, the British indie pop band have changed their characters and truly reinvented themselves.
+If you love listening to these female-fronted bands and female singers from Taiwan, chances are you’ll be down to listen to some Kero Kero Bonito.
+From their bubbly mixtape Intro Bonito and debut album Bonito Generation to the darkly comical sophomore album Time ‘n’ Place, the British indie pop band have changed their characters and truly reinvented themselves over the years.
 Trust me, listening to songs by Kero Kero Bonito is the greatest sensation, and here are six of our favourite KKB tunes to get you started.

 This is one of the most significant songs by Kero Kero Bonito ever since they’ve ditched the upbeat persona and embraced their darkly inventive side in their sophomore album Time ‘n’ Place.
 Only Acting is about how being a cheerful frontwoman has consumed the band and that by acting day and night, you can’t help but adopt the character that people wish you to be.
 And the strange-sounding and creepy ending of the song?
 KKB go crazy, we dig it.

 The music video for Swimming is a beautiful and melancholic cinematic journey by the British trio.
 Swimming talks about the idea of one step forward two steps back in life – that even though you keep swimming across the sea, you’ll be thrown off course by the change in sea currents.
 Still, you can keep your head up to watch the shore.
 Definitely check this one out before hitting up Gluestick Fest 2019 – highly recommended!